1Solon/obsidian/College/Systems Architectures/SysArch Lecture 1.md

 * Example given "document management system for the health industry"
 * "About designing systems and making choices as to where you do things and where you store things, in this infrastructure, based on the choices you make there are consequences" (cont)

-* **He apparently do not like virtualisation, or load balancers.
+* **He apparently does not like virtualisation, or load balancers.
 Or seems to be at least hesitant about them.
 Unsure if this is prejudice or lack of knowledge, leaning toward latter based on statements**

 * [[System Architecture]]
 * [[Computer Architectures]]